|Vacation traveling? Moving, but gluten free?|

 Please keep this flexibility in mind as you read through my list.
 Where I'm exposed to gluten in my environment won't be where you're getting exposed to gluten in yours, so what we each can eat at any given time will be different.

 For example, if I've had a good week with no major exposure, one small bag of original Cheetos won't cause a reaction.
-But, if I buy a huge family bag and start munching on it mindlessly, I'll start reacting before I've finished the bag.
+But, if I buy a huge family bag and start munching on it mindlessly, I'll start reacting before I've finished half the bag.
 This is why I believe minute gluten exposures are accumulative.

 The important point here isn't whether you can do what I do.